If you’re looking to pay bills or transfer money but don’t have a checkbook or a bank account, a money order may be a good option for you.

 They are also great for paying large amounts of money, however, do keep in mind that they are typically limited to $1,000.

-While you may take out multiple money orders, there are more other, more suitable ways to make such large payments.
+While you may take out multiple, there are other, more suitable ways to make such large payments.

 Where Can I Get A Money Order Near Me?